kitos9112/get-aws-secret-value/README.template.md

 Capable of reading an AWS Profile name as well as a credentials file from the `CLI`

-Defaults to AWS SDK standards:
+Defaults to AWS SDK standards for order of precedence, most to least:

 * Environment variables.
 * Shared credentials file.